firaskhalayleh-it/twinty-days-of-js/javascript-hard-parts-v2/day_four.md

 ## The Role of `this` in Different Execution Contexts

-The text explores how the `this` keyword behaves in various execution contexts.
+The trainer explores how the `this` keyword behaves in various execution contexts.
 It explains how the value of `this` is determined based on the object to the left of the dot when invoking a method, as well as how it may behave differently in functions called without an object context.

 ```javascript
 const person = {